-We remember all too clearly the complete devastation a natural disaster can cause.
 Since your pet depends entirely on you for safety and protection, your personal plan is vital to their survival.
+Start planning now for how to keep pets safe in natural disasters and everyday emergencies.

+Pledge to take our pets with you.
+Disasters can happen at any time.
+Pets are family and should never be left behind.
 Everyone can benefit from having a household evacuation plan in place.
 It is the best way to protect your family in case of disaster, whether it is a large-scale natural catastrophe or an emergency that causes you to leave your house temporarily.
 Every disaster plan MUST include your companion animals!
+Learn more about disaster planning for your pets from the Humane Society of the United States.

 - Locate a safe place for your pet before disaster strikes.
 Evacuation shelters generally do not accept animals.